These six masters will pound everything they know into Kenichi. Literally.

-Dumb Muscle: Apachai is the Grim Reaper of Muay Thai boxing, and can crush rocks into dust with his bare hands.
+Dumb Muscle: Apachai is the Death God of Underground Muay Thai and can crush rocks into dust with his bare hands.
 He also appears to be mildly retarded.
 But he's more of a Savant, he just can only fight, learn facts about animals, and break things.

 Partially subverted.
 Due to Honoka's extreme skills with Othello (more better known as Reversi), Apachai has become so skilled that he nearly beat Akisame, a highly-skilled Othello played.

-Mr. Fanservice: All the fighters in Kenichi Verse and in all the Flavors: Normal (Kenichi), Bishonen (Tanimoto, Shō Kanō), exotic (Kokin, Boris, Ethan).
+Mr. Fanservice: All the fighters in Kenichi Verse and in all the Flavors: Normal (Kenichi), Bishonen (Tanimoto, Shō Kanō), exotic (Kokin, Takeda).
 Then you get to the Masters and one chapter characters... there is at least one example for every taste.

 Even Evil Has Loved Ones: This appears to hold true throughout the various arcs.
 Some Ragnarok members were True Companions such as Thor and Siegfried.
 YOMI has Rachael and Ethan who are loyal siblings.
 This is however ironically most apparent in YAMI.
 There are various masters sharing an almost paternal bond with their disciples such as Alexandar and Boris or Agaard and Koukin.
 Some of them are even an out and out Parental Substitute like Akira and Shou or Mikumo and Chikage.
 The last part cuts both ways, some YOMI disciples faithfully search for their missing mentors when their defeated masters are thrown in a secret jail.